eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/results.md

 The entire order was taken.
 The bot now holds those shares as a maker position and will work to accumulate the opposite side to hedge the exposure.

-Partial fills are common — most orders are large enough that a single taker rarely takes the full quantity in one go.
+Partial fills are common, most orders are large enough that a single taker rarely takes the full quantity in one go.
 The bot tracks the filled quantity in real time via WebSocket and factors the new position into the expected PnL calculation immediately.